ohhoyt/ohhoyt.github.io/about.md

 After working with research participants and shadowing Physician Assistants, I decided to pursue a career as a Physician Assistant (PA).
 I finished my final prerequisite science classes at Massachusetts
 College of Pharmacy and Health Sciences to improve my background knowledge in healthcare.
 I chose this professional path because I thrive in a problem solving and systems-based learning environment.
-I am excited about the opportunities and challenges that lie ahead in my journey to becoming a Physician Assistant and I am committed to making a positive impact on the lives of patients.
+I am excited about the opportunities and challenges that lie ahead in my journey to becoming a Physician Assistant at Wake Forest University and I am committed to making a positive impact on the lives of patients.